abiel-lozano/Study-Bot/Documentation/main.md

 				threadAudio.start()
 ```

 Toggle audio instructions with the  spacebar.
 This function is called when the spacebar is pressed, and it toggles the value of the `audioInstructions` variable, which is a `tkinter.BooleanVar()`, distinct from a regular boolean variable.
-This is because `tkinter` variables can be linked to UI elements, such as the *checkbox*, and they will update automatically when the variable is changed and vice versa.
+This is because `tkinter` variables can be linked to UI elements, such as the *checkbox*, and they will update automatically when the variable is changed.

 ```python
 def toggleAudioDesc(event = None):